spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 **Example of using the series field**

 | General Example:
-| Collection Name: Spoken Web Archive of the Present
+| Collection Name: SpokenWeb Archive of the Present
 | Series Title: Listening Practices
 | Sub-series: Virtual Listening Practice 2020
 |